coderdude1/SpringMicroSvcDemo_AccountWebClient/README.md

 You can specify more than one profile, via comma sepearted list

-## How a service is wired into the client
+## How a remote service is wired into the client
 The rest template that is used to access the Account microservice has some cool stuff going on.
-The @EnableDiscoveryClient will recognize the REstEmplate being autowired and injects the microservice connection instead (ie it talks to the DisvoeryServer and gets the url (not sure if it does it fore each request, or caches it.)

-[This is the url to see the webserver stuff](http://localhost:3333/) it includes links for demoing the microservice calls and the beans that provide various metrics and such
+The spring cloud  ribbon artifact will inject a custom request factory that will interact with the registration service.
+You inject a service name as part of the URL http://ACCOUNT-SERVICE.
+Ribbon also provides an option for client side load balancing (I will add an example of that later).

+Look in WebAccountsService.demoOnly() (put a breakpoint and observe during startup the type of connection factory that gets injected)

 ## Spring Boot Web Default URL's
 Spring boot will provide a set of urls for various metrics and status checks (typically in JSON format).
 These can be disabled, and it